absrp/absrp.github.io/_pages/group.md

 ---

 ## Current group members
-See the landing page for information for prospective students.

 - Sophia Esquenet (MSc expected 2027) - Rupture propagation mechanics in normal faults
 - Katerina (Kat) Wood (MSc expected 2027) - Off-fault deformation and the supershear transition